itsaerie/Job-Musings/Resume Building/Projects.md

 This is very unorganized, but I get the benefit of being able to run a short search and find what I have left TODO.
 The main issue is...
 It's super unorganized and requires checking files constantly.
 - Kanban Boards.
 Honestly, I'd just recommend you read about it, maybe from an [article](https://www.atlassian.com/agile/kanban/kanban-vs-scrum) or [something](https://kanbanize.com/kanban-resources/getting-started/what-is-kanban-board).
-It's super organized, but it personally feels like a project in itself.
+It's super organized, but the work of doing it is like a project in itself.
 Which is kinda boring when you want to get productive.

 -----

 # Schoolwork as Projects
 You are a boring person.
+(Not really.)
 Just hope that your recruiter does not receive multiple resumes from the same school or they'll know that something is up with all of these strikingly-similar-yet-probably-not-plagiarized projects.

 But really, if the project details were specified in a lot of detail by your professor to the point where your project looks exactly like another classmate's project, I would warn against including said project.
-I suppose that it should be okay to do so if you have zero experience and zero other projects listed, but my preference says not to.
+I suppose that it should be okay to do so if you have zero experience and zero other projects listed.
+It's also okay to just not mention that this project was done as a part of schoolwork.

+Additionally, before uploading ANY of your projects to a public area (ie Public Repo or otherwise), please consult your school's policies on Academic Integrity.
+Many institutes limit the amount of information which can be shared in a public manner.
+Some professors may be adverse to sharing of course materials or projects.
+So, if your project is done by-the-book, you should definitely consult your professor before uploading it publicly.

 -----

-# Non-technical Projects
+# Non-technical Projects [WIP]
 Honestly, I wouldn't know.
 If it's something that's grown and succeeded enough to the point where it makes you money, why is it counted as a "Project" and not an "Experience"?